microsoft/Quantum/samples/runtime/state-visualizer/README.md

 about the program execution, it can only step through quantum operations, not classical functions.

+You can read more about this sample in [this blog post](https://www.sarahmarshall.name/blog/visualizing-quantum-state-with-qsharp.html).

 ## Running the Sample ##

 Install [Node.js](https://nodejs.org/en/) and the